Pearls from artists* # 431

 Comments are welcome!

 Posted on December 2, 2020, in An Artist's Life, Inspiration, New York, NY, Pearls from Artists, Photography, Quotes and tagged "Art Can Help", acknowledge, adults, always, amount, behind, by heart, celebrate, determines, Etta James, Harbor, high notes, New York, Old Testament, people, performers, photographer, reconciled, release, respect, retell, Robert Adams, Stanley Elkin, struggle, subject, suggested, writer.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 431.